-Ohio University - Zanesville has an enrollment of approximately 1,375 full-time and part-time students of all ages.
-Primarily a commuter campus, it offers both day and evening classes.
+Ohio University Zanesville enrolls full-time and part-time students of all ages.
+A commuter campus, it offers both day and evening classes.
 The majority of students work full-time or part-time.
-The diversity of the student body and faculty (including ten international faculty) produces a rich, challenging college environment.
-Ohio University - Zanesville encourages its students to engage in extracurricular activities such as conferences, student government and honor societies.
+The diversity of the student body and faculty produces a rich, challenging college environment.
+Ohio University Zanesville encourages its students to engage in extracurricular activities such as conferences, student government and honor societies.
 Students may also participate in intramural and intercollegiate sports.

 Thirteen complete degree programs are offered on the Zanesville campus.
-These include five two-year associate degrees eight four-year baccalaureate degrees.
+These include four associate degrees nine baccalaureate degrees.
 For a full list of offerings, visit academic degrees & programs.
-In addition, Ohio University-Zanesville offers the first two years of study in more than 107 academic areas.
+In addition, Ohio University Zanesville offers the first two years of study in more than 107 academic areas.

-Classes are taught by 50 qualified, dedicated faculty who average more than 10 years of teaching experience.
-Several graduate programs are taught on-site by faculty from the main campus.
-The campus is known for offering a variety of credit and non credit workshops, business and industry training and community-service programs.
+Classes are taught by qualified, dedicated faculty who average more than 10 years of teaching experience.
+The campus is known for offering a variety of credit and non credit workshops, business and industry training, and community-service programs.